If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 A broken toe is a painful injury that may keep you off your feet for quite some time.
 This can be a difficult reality for an avid runner or athlete to accept.
 If you have broken your toe, it is strongly suggested that you rest it for several weeks to ensure a full recovery.
 Whether or not you can run, exercise, or even bear weight on a broken toe will depend on which toe is broken and the severity of the fracture.
 If the big toe is broken, then running will likely be impossible, as the big toe is responsible for pushing off the ground when you run and keeping the foot stable.
 If you have broken one of the three middle toes, it may be possible to exercise if the fracture is not severe, has not altered your gait, and you can still fit your foot comfortably in your running shoes.
 You should always follow the advice of a podiatrist prior to attempting any exercise with a foot or ankle injury.
 If you have broken your toe, please consult with a podiatrist.

 Broken toes may cause a lot of pain and should be treated as soon as possible.
 If you have any concerns about your feet, contact Brent Harwood, DPM from Southeast Podiatry.
-Our doctor will treat your foot needs.
+Our doctor will treat your foot and ankle needs.

 What Is a Broken Toe?